-Many Christians have been taught that the question where we will spend eternity is solely determined by whether we have believed the Gospel, and said yes to Jesus, or not – during our life of earth.
+Many Christians have been taught that the question where we will spend eternity is solely determined by whether we have believed the Gospel, and said yes to Jesus, or not – during our lives on earth.

 Nowhere does the Bible directly say that it is not possible to get saved after our physical death.
 We should remember that God is Almighty and that everything is possible for Him.
 If God wishes to save someone after his/her earthly life, He is fully capable of doing so.
 It is Jesus who has the keys of Hades and death (Rev. 1:18) – not the devil.
 If only Jesus wants to, He can use His keys to unlock the door!
 The question is not whether God is capable or not.
 The question is what He wants to do, and what He – according to His eternal purpose and counsel – already has predetermined before the beginning of time.